-- Only use diesel fuels recommended by YANMAR for the best engine performance, to prevent engine damage. - Only use clean diesel fuel. - Never remove inlet strainer from the filler port.
-If removed, dirt and debris could get into the fuel system causing it to clog.
+- Poor quality fuel can reduce engine performance and cause damage.
+Only use diesel fuels recommended by YANMAR for the best engine performance.
+The recommended fuel complies with the U.S. EPA and ARB protection guidelines. - Only use clean diesel fuel. - The fuel cetane number should be 45 or higher.
+If it is lower than 45, it may cause white exhaust smoke especially when the ambient temperature is low. - Never remove inlet strainer from the filler port.
+If removed, dirt and debris could get into the fuel system causing it to clog. - Keep the fuel tank and fuel-handling equipment clean at all times.